 These teething troubles will ease over time.
 There are reasons to be optimistic:

 - There is competition amongst the Open API endpoints providers.
 There are 4 PSPs offering APIs, 34 GSPs, 35+ ASAs and 200+ ASAs, and 8 ESPs.
 Their numbers are growing.
-The good ones will scale, the rest will be left behind.
+The good ones will scale, and the rest will be left behind.
 We are considering publishing league tables to drive better behaviour.

 - As iSPIRT, we are helping any Open API endpoint provider who seeks help to up their game.
 We want them to provide a seamless, paperless onboarding experience to developers.